deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 How do you evaluate how well feature vectors perform?
 Unlike classification nets, there's no f1 score for unsupervised, generative learning.
 A quick and dirty technique is words nearest:

-* Words nearest: amusing [sometimes, funny, antics, enough, often, even, just, behavior, friends, touching, plain]
+* Words nearest: amusing [sometimes, characters, cast, often, funny, flat-out, Slackers, many, clever, wars, either]
-* Words nearest: turd [hankies, incorporates, behave, backmasking, uptight, demand, Fat, rotoscope, foreign, action-movie, bores]
+* Words nearest: chilling [luck, effectively, oozing, severely, grew, guilty, talented, pleasure, guys, Ice, tongue-tied]

-The examples above are positive and negative words.
-If we reflect semantically about the doman of each keyword, it makes sense that funny or behavior would be near amusing.
+In the examples above, amusing has positive connotations and is related to performance, while chilling is partially negative, and partically physical.
+If we reflect semantically about the domain of each keyword, it makes sense that characters and funny would be near amusing.

 You should play around with the vocabulary yourself to get an idea and search for similarities.
 Results can be rendered visually using t-SNE.
 We'll get to that in another post.